jaredpetersen/kafka-connect-redis/docs/demo/README.md

 ```

 ### Docker
-Now that we have a cluster, we'll need a Docker image that contains the Kafka Connect Redis plugin.
-We don't publish a Docker image to public Docker registries since you will usually install multiple Kafka Connect plugins on one image.
-Additionally, that base image may vary depending on your preferences and use case.
+Now that we have a local Kubernetes setup, we'll need a Docker image that contains Kafka Connect Redis.
+We don't publish a Docker image to public Docker registries since you will usually install multiple Kafka Connectors on one image.

-Navigate to `demo/docker/` and run the following commands in a separate terminal to download the plugin and build the image for Minikube:
+Navigate to `demo/docker/` in this repository and run the following commands **in a separate terminal** to download the plugin and build the image for Minikube:
 ```bash
 curl -O https://search.maven.org/remotecontent?filepath=io/github/jaredpetersen/kafka-connect-redis/1.0.0/kafka-connect-redis-1.0.0.jar
 eval $(minikube docker-env)